recruit-communications/pyqubo/docs/getting_started.rst

 Various kinds of sampler class, such as `SimulatedAnnealingSampler <https://docs.ocean.dwavesys.com/en/stable/docs_neal/reference/sampler.html>`_ or `DWaveSampler <https://docs.ocean.dwavesys.com/en/stable/docs_system/reference/samplers.html#dwave.system.samplers.DWaveSampler>`_, inherits `Sampler` class.

 First, we craete BQM object using :func:`to_bqm` method.
-(If you want to use DWaveSampler which only takes integer index QUBO, you can simply do like ``to_bqm(index_label=True)``.)
+(If you want to use DWaveSampler which only takes integer-indexed QUBO, you can simply do like ``to_bqm(index_label=True)``.)

 >>> from pyqubo import Binary